yammer/telemetry/README.md

 ## IDs

-Trace and span IDs will be expressed as 64-bit longs.
+Trace and span IDs will be expressed as 64-bit and 32-bit longs respectively.

 ## Trace/Span Passing